 However, before you start getting dizzy ideas of your homebrewed material or your favourite third party product line becoming the basis of a major RPG in the future, I think it is important to note that both Delta Green and, to an even greater extent, Pathfinder arose as the result of a perfect storm which you just can’t count on replicating.
 On the Delta Green side of things, the original supplement line was critically acclaimed, and perhaps represented the most well-received releases for Call of Cthulhu at a time when Chaosium were perhaps slackening off a little on the quality control front and weren’t so on the ball when it came to business stuff.
 Had the first Delta Green supplement released under the auspices of the current regime at Chaosium and had a similar reception,.
 I have to think that Chaosium would have at least raised the possibility of bringing it in-house, like they have done with Harlem Unbound.

 As it was, Delta Green the supplement line rose to prominence under the Charlie Krank regime at Chaosium – a period when many talented creatives became frustrated at working with the company.
-One reason the return of Greg Stafford and Sandy Petersen to Chaosium’s management and the installation of Moon Design as the new regime was so generally welcomed in the industry was because so many people had been burned during the Krank era Dennis Detwiller, in a conversation on the yog-sothoth.com forums (members-only link) put it this way:
+One reason the return of Greg Stafford and Sandy Petersen to Chaosium’s management and the installation of Moon Design as the new regime was so generally welcomed in the industry was because so many people had been burned during the Krank era.
+Dennis Detwiller – who as a key contributor to Delta Green perhaps illustrates the thinking of the Pagan Publishing/Arc Dream crew – put it this way in a conversation on the yog-sothoth.com forums:

 Chaosium owes me, and many others like me a chunk of money.
 I mean, not lottery money, but economy car money.
 Enough money to count for something.
 They have owed it to me for years.
 So long, it’s long past the possibility of collections.
 I have basically given up on it.